-Last November I purchased a leasehold property in Cholsey.
-Do I have any liability for service charges relating to a period prior to completion of my purchase?
+Last February I purchased a leasehold house in Cholsey.
+Am I liable to pay service charges for periods before completion of my purchase?

-Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
-Strange as it may seem, your landlord may still be able to take action to forfeit the lease.
+Where the service charge has already been demanded from the previous lessee and they have not paid you would not usually be personally liable for the arrears.
+However, your landlord may still be able to take action to forfeit the lease.
 It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I bought a studio flat in Cholsey, conveyancing was carried out 7 years ago.
-Can you please calculate a probable premium for a statutory lease extension?
-Equivalent flats in Cholsey with a long lease are worth £180,000.
-The average or mid-range amount of ground rent is £65 invoiced every year.
-The lease runs out on 21st October 2078
+I acquired a garden flat in Cholsey, conveyancing was carried out in 2000.
+Can you give me give me an indication of the likely cost of a lease extension?
+Equivalent flats in Cholsey with over 90 years remaining are worth £216,000.
+The ground rent is £50 yearly.
+The lease finishes on 21st October 2088

-With only 59 years unexpired we estimate the price of your lease extension to be between £20,900 and £24,200 plus costs.
+With just 69 years remaining on your lease we estimate the price of your lease extension to span between £9,500 and £11,000 as well as costs.

-The figure above a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed due diligence.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive investigations.
 You should not use this information in tribunal or court proceedings.
-There may be additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not take any other action based on this information without first getting professional advice.
+There are no doubt other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Please do not take any other action based on this information before seeking the advice of a professional.